ishita231206/python-beginner-project-/README.md

+“This repo contains beginner Python projects by Ishita Rajesh Suradkar.”
 # Python Beginner Projects

 Welcome!
 This repository contains a few beginner-friendly Python projects that helped me get started with coding and problem-solving.